Gabriel-sy/OmniSubs/README.md

 ## Installation/Setup

-1. Download the latest zip from [releases page](https://github.com/Gabriel-sy/SubtitlesDownloader/releases)
+1. Download the latest rar from [releases page](https://github.com/Gabriel-sy/SubtitlesDownloader/releases)
 2. Extract the zip file to your preferred location
 3. Run the `setup.bat` file with administrator privileges
 4. Create a Opensubtitles.com account if you don't have one yet